Customizing Installs

 The configuration file has an initial section describing global properties, then a series of hosts each one including a series of properties and a series of components with properties.

-The file consists of plain text lines.
-The character # can be used to add comments (the rest of the line is ignored).
-Each line declares a property, perhaps with a value, or starts a host or component declaration.
+used to add comments (the rest of the line is ignored).
+Each line

-Lines declaring hosts start with host, those declaring components start with a component type name.
+start with a component type name.
 All other lines declare properties.

-A host configuration starts using the host keyword and the name for the host (which usually is the host name used to reach the host on the network).
-It is recommended to use the host name instead of using localhost.
+the host (which usually is the host name used to reach the host on the

 A property is declared with a single line with the property name, then blanks, and then the property value.
 If the property has no value, it is considered as a boolean and it is set to true.